-The additional depreciation expense of \$551k is due to the higher than forecast increase in the value of the three waters assets following the independent revaluation completed as of 1 July 2020.
+The additional depreciation expense of \$475k is due to the significant increase in the value of the three waters assets following the independent revaluation completed as of 1 July 2020.

 Finance costs

 The lower finance costs of \$637k relates to lower interest rates than planned.